bbc/bmx/docs/audio_definition_model.md

 A Wave+ADM can be converted to MXF+ADM using the following example commandline:

-`raw2bmx -t op1a -o output.mxf --wave input.wave`
+`raw2bmx -t op1a -o output.mxf --adm-wave-chunk axml,adm_itu2076 --wave input.wave`

+The `axml` chunk in this example is known to contain ADM metadata and therefore the `--adm-wave-chunk` option is used.
+If it doesn't contain ADM metadata and should still be transferred to MXF then use the `--wave-chunk` option.
+The `chna` chunk (mapped from MXF) is also written to the output file.

 The default layout is to have mono-audio MXF tracks.
 This can be changed using the `--track-map` option.
 For example, this command will group each stereo channels into an MXF track: